Pizza driver homepage

 Customers must drive to the store, find a parking spot, wait for a table, and return home.
 Customers stay home.
 They call the store and answer the door later.

 If there's a problem with the order, walk across the room and work it out.
 Problems are identified and corrected quickly.
 Corrected pizzas are served the moment they come out of the oven.
-No regular orders are missed.
+Server does not lose a customer to another server.
 If there's a problem with the order, make extra trip to the customer's house.
 Problems are identified and corrected slowly.
 Customers must call back to complain.
 Corrected order is usually re-delivered by the same driver.
 More elapsed time means more work and a less pleasant customer.
-A re-delivery usually results in a missed regular delivery, which is a cut in pay.
+A re-delivery usually makes the driver lose a normal customer to another driver, which is a cut in pay.

 A large order can be carried 40 feet to the customer one pizza at a time.
 No problem.
 A large order is bundled together.
 The heavy load is carried to the car in the parking lot.
 Then, it is carried again between the car and the customer's house in any type of weather and terrain.